 The delectable candles from KOBO come in scents like thyme and calendula.
 Each unique, sustainable candle is made in the USA with 100% GMO-free soy wax.
 They use enviro-safe cotton wicks to provide a pure and clean flame that will not pollute your home.

 Every candle is free of additives, dyes, phthalates, and oil-based petroleum products.
 Every candle is hand-poured in their family-run facility near Saratoga Springs, New York.

 When you buy one of these candles from GOODEE, a portion of the sales are donated to disenfranchised groups that are specific to the brand's cultural and social community.

-GOODEE all about poverty reduction by ensuring a fair living wage for all supply chain workers.
+GOODEE is all about poverty reduction by ensuring a fair living wage for all supply chain workers.
 They also care about gender advocacy by supporting female leadership and promoting a circular economy to minimize waste.

-In addition to the ones you see pictured above, she also makes ones molded from antique bottles, the tall pillar cast from an actual candle from the 1800s, and a jar candle she designs with a succulent plant.
+In addition to the ones pictured above, she also makes ones molded from antique bottles, the tall pillar cast from an actual candle from the 1800s, and a jar candle she designs with a succulent plant.

 Part of every candle sale is donated to local organizations and initiatives, including the Ontario Beekeepers' Association, Black Women in Motion, the Parkdale Food Centre, and others.

 Lohn came onto the scene in Toronto back in 2018.
 They hand-pour all of their candles in-house in Toronto.
 These candles are infused with clean scents, made with coconut and soy wax, and come in recyclable packaging.
-The wick is cotton and every candle is vegan, cruelty-free, and non-toxic.
+The wick is cotton, and every candle is vegan, cruelty-free, and non-toxic.

 The Forage collection is made with 100% essential oils.
 Each candle is paraben-free, phthalate-free, and preservative-free.
 They do use some synthetic fragrances, but all the raw ingredients are sourced locally and sustainably.